Charles Manson, leader of murderous '60s cult, dead at 83

 Although Manson ordered the killings, he didn't participate.

-Over the course of two nights, the killers took the lives of seven people, inflicting 169 stab wounds and seven .22-caliber gunshot wounds.
-Both crime scenes revealed horrifying details.
-And a few details linked the two crime scenes.
+Over the course of two nights, the killers inflicted 169 stab wounds and seven .22-caliber gunshot wounds.
+Both crime scenes revealed horrifying images.
+And a few details linked the two.

-The word pig was written in victim blood on the walls of one home and the front door of another.
+The word "pig" was written in victims' blood on the walls of one home and the front door of another.
 There was also another phrase apparently scrawled in blood: Helter Skelter (it was misspelled Healter).
-The reason for the disturbing writings, the prosecutor argued, was because Manson wanted to start a race war and had hoped the Black Panthers would be blamed for the killings.
+The reason for the disturbing writings, a prosecutor argued, was because Manson wanted to start a race war and had hoped the Black Panthers would be blamed for the killings.

 On June 16, 1970, Manson and three of his followers -- Susan Atkins, Patricia Krenwinkel and Leslie Van Houten -- went on trial in Los Angeles.